ServBay + Docker Integration FAQ

 host-gateway

-is a special value substituted by Docker with the host’s internal IP; for Docker 20.10+ it’s a low-level alias forhost.docker.internal
+is a special value replaced by Docker with the internal IP of the host system.
+For Docker versions 20.10+, this acts as a lower-level alias forhost.docker.internal

 .)Using